- Docente: Luisa Lugli

 In the first phase, there will be lectures given by the professor, supported by PowerPoint presentations, introducing the main theoretical and methodological issues in cognitive psychology as applied to language research.
 These lectures will provide the critical tools necessary to analyze scientific research on language in a conscious and in-depth manner.

-In the second phase, the sessions will be dedicated to the presentation of scientific articles by attending students, followed by a collective discussion moderated by the instructor.
+In the second phase, the sessions will be dedicated to the presentation of scientific articles by the students, followed by a collective discussion moderated by the instructor.
 The presentations will focus on recent studies related to the course topic, with the aim of fostering discussion and critical reflection.

 Through this structure, the laboratory offers a gradual and participatory learning path, guiding students from theoretical understanding to the practical application of critical analysis in research.